txnizha/OIBSIP/CyberSecurity-Task7-Nikto/README.md

 ---

 ### Finding 1: Missing X-Frame-Options Header

 **Severity:** Medium

 **What it is:** The server does not include the `X-Frame-Options` HTTP response header, which tells browsers whether the page can be embedded inside a frame or iframe on another website.

 **Why it is a risk:** Without this header, attackers can load your website invisibly inside a malicious page using an iframe and trick users into clicking elements they cannot see.
 This attack is called clickjacking.
-A user visiting a malicious site could unknowingly perform actions on your site, such as submitting forms or clicking buttons, while believing they are interacting with the attacker's page.

-**How to fix it:** Add the following directive to the Apache configuration file (`/etc/apache2/apache2.conf`) or a virtual host file:
+**How to fix it:** Add the following directive to the Apache configuration file:
-Header always set X-Frame-Options "SAMEORIGIN" `SAMEORIGIN` allows framing only by pages on the same domain, blocking cross-origin clickjacking attempts.
+Header always set X-Frame-Options "SAMEORIGIN"

 ---

 ### Finding 2: Missing X-Content-Type-Options Header

 **Severity:** Low

 **What it is:** The server does not include the `X-Content-Type-Options` header in its responses.

 **Why it is a risk:** Without this header, browsers may attempt to guess the content type of a response rather than trusting the declared MIME type.
 This is called MIME sniffing.
-An attacker could upload a file disguised as an image that is actually executable JavaScript, and a vulnerable browser might execute it, leading to cross-site scripting attacks.
+An attacker could upload a file disguised as an image that is actually executable JavaScript, and a vulnerable browser might execute it.

 **How to fix it:** Add to Apache configuration:
 Header always set X-Content-Type-Options "nosniff"